+If you are looking for top quality bone graft procedures in the greater Houston, TX area look no further than our team at Best Dental.
 Bone Grafting is one of our specialties here at Best Dental.
 With almost two decades of experience, Dr. Jasmine and her team are bone grafting experts.
 Whether it’s a graft for dental implants, ridge preservation, or to help better support your dentures, bone grafting is a wonderful option to help you chew your food better.

 Bone Grafting For Dental Implants

 Even people who have scrupulous dental hygiene and well maintained oral health can lose a tooth for many different reasons.
 Problems such as periodontal disease or infection can cause tooth loss.
 Teeth can also be lost due to an injury, such as injury after a fall or a heavy impact to the jaw.
 If a tooth has been lost in such a way, the best solution is usually a dental implant.
 Dental implants are a safe long-term solution for a lost tooth, that helps to restore your smile and prevent further teeth being lost.

 Dental implants are artificial tooth roots that are inserted into the jaw in order to hold in place a bridge or a replacement tooth.
 The implant, when fitted, will feel and look like the real thing, so nobody but you has to know that you’ve had the implant fitted.
 A good implant can even help to save other teeth if they have been damaged as well from injury or infection, as the implant doesn’t rely on the surrounding teeth for support.
 This means less pressure is being put on teeth that have been damaged too, helping to preserve them.
 Bone grafting is usually needed as part of properly inserting a dental implant, as the bone in the jaw is usually damaged too from tooth loss, causing bone deterioration.